AlesR000/Express-Project/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](MIT License) file for details.

+### Disclaimer

+This app is a work in progress and as such some of the app functionalities are either buggy or not implemented correctly yet.

 ### Screens

 Here are some app screenshot to better understand how it looks!